Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

 ### Build System hardware with profiling and timing analysis options

-1. Set `Active build configuration:` to `Hardware` on the upper right corner of *Project Editor* view
+1. Set `Active build configuration:` to `Hardware` on the upper right corner of *Application Project Settings* view

     ![](./images/Vitis_intro/hardware.png)